jducoeur/jquery-facade/README.md

 ### What's New

+* **1.0-RC3** -- Fix to the facade for `each`; this had been combining js.Function types with `|`, and that turns out to interfere with the compiler's ability to infer the cast from Scala to JavaScript function types.
+So switched this to a couple of overloads instead.

 * **1.0-RC2** -- Introduced the `EventHandler` pseudo-union type, and switched to use that for all of the event-binding entry points.
 This should make the facade more consistent about letting you use any of the sensible callback signatures for those functions.
 See the definition of `EventHandler` (in `package.scala`) for the possible signatures.

     Also, switched away from declaring optional parameters as `UndefOr` and `= js.undefined`, to using `= ???` instead.
 This has the advantage of allowing me to use `|` for those parameters, which allows consolidation of quite a number of duplicate signatures.
 This change is *mostly* innocuous, but does mean you can't just pass `undefined` into those parameters.
 (This should never be necessary.)